Henry S. Ruth Jr.: Watergate

-In October 1975, Ruth stepped down as special prosecutor.
+In October 1975, Ruth stepped down as special prosecutor to take a position at the Urban Institute.
 At that time he submitted a 277-page Watergate Investigation report, stating that 55 individuals and 20 corporations had been convicted or plead guilty to date.
 He also concluded that President Ford's pardon Nixon was not illegal interference, but appropriate use of the presidential right to issue pardons.

 Post-Watergate

 Ruth became a partner of Shea & Gardner in Washington, D.C. as a criminal defense litigator.
 There, he managed cases for Billy Carter and Hamilton Jordon, former chief of staff for President Jimmy Carter.
 He was also the general counsel for the United Mine Workers Health and Retirement Funds in the late 1970s.
 Later, he practice law back in Philadelphia.

 Ruth testified against the nomination of Robert Bork to the Supreme Court in 1987.
 He served on the panel investigating the 1985 MOVE bombing.
 In 1988, he moved to Tuscan, Arizona, but kept an affiliation with Crowell & Moring, an international law firm in Washington D.C., through 1994.

 In columns in The Wall Street Journal in the 1990s, he criticized President Bill Clinton for "presidential perjury and obstruction."
 He wrote a book, The Challenge of Crime, with lawyer and academic Kevin Reitz in 2003.